 In the month of January, Winston-Salem residents have seen multiple collisions occur.
 Although some wrecks were minor, others resulted in serious injuries or death.
 In order to help reduce future collisions, our attorneys believe the community should be fully aware of the type of collisions happening within the city.
 Below is a vehicle accident report that shares some of the wrecks that happened in January, 2019.

 At Lewis & Keller, we understand the challenges injured victims may face when seeking to file an accident claim.
-If you or a loved one were injured in a car wreck and sustained injuries, our Winston-Salem car accident lawyers can analyze the various aspects of your case and determine whether or not you are eligible for compensation.
+If you or a loved one were injured in a car wreck, our Winston-Salem car accident lawyers can analyze the various aspects of your case and determine whether you are eligible for compensation.